 This example shows how you would save money when you use a network pharmacy and show your prescription ID card.
 In this case, you would save $10.

 A long-term or maintenance drug is one you take for an extended period of time, such as for ongoing treatment of diabetes, arthritis, heart condition or high blood pressure.
 The Plan generally provides benefits for up to a 90-day supply through a participating Smart90 retail pharmacy (Walgreens, CVS) or Express Scripts home delivery pharmacy.
 See Covered prescriptions for limitations.

 If you need maintenance medication immediately, ask your doctor for two prescriptions — one for an immediate supply to be filled at a local pharmacy and a second for an extended supply to be ordered by mail or at a Smart90 retail pharmacy.

-With Express Scripts Pharmacy, the mail-order pharmacy, you save money and have the convenience of home delivery.
+With Express Scripts Pharmacy, the home delivery pharmacy, you save money and have the convenience of home delivery.
 Ask the doctor to write a prescription for up to a 90-day supply with appropriate refills.
-Enclose your original prescription(s) and payment of your percentage co-payment in an envelope.
-If you are paying via check or money order, you may obtain a calculation of your percentage co-payment from the Express Scripts web site or by calling Express Scripts directly.
-If you are paying via credit card, Express Scripts will deduct the appropriate percentage co-payment and you will receive notification of the deduction with your medication.
+Enclose your original prescription(s) and payment of your percentage copayment in an envelope.
+If you are paying via check or money order, you may obtain a calculation of your percentage copayment from the Express Scripts web site or by calling Express Scripts directly.
+If you are paying via credit card, Express Scripts will deduct the appropriate percentage copayment and you will receive notification of the deduction with your medication.

 For each prescription filled, you pay:

 |Type of Drug||Express Scripts Pharmacy Percentage Copayment|

 |Preferred brand name drugs||25%|